Hôtel Belles Rives: History

 In 1929, Boma Estène and his wife Simone acquired the Villa Saint-Louis and transformed it into a hotel.
 The Hôtel Belles Rives officially opened its doors in 1930, capturing the essence of the era with its Art Deco style.
+The hotel is owned through the Groupe Belles Rives established by the family of current owner Marianne Estène-Chauvin, the granddaughter of Boma and Simone Estène.